 Companies, particularly in the Media and Entertainment industry, produce a massive amount of video content each year.

-But video production does not just mean movies and television shows.
-Roughly 60 percent of businesses use video as a marketing tool, and there is a reason for it.
+But video production isn’t solely applicable to movies and television shows.
+Roughly 91% of businesses use video as a marketing tool, and there is a reason for it.
 People engage more with content and retain the message and remember the brand more easily.
-So much so consumers expect brands to produce more video content.
+So much so, that consumers expect brands to produce more video content.